danielharrell/open-eyes-lect-2017-18/Open.md

 To make the suggestion more concrete, let us suppose that I am having a thought right now about my lecture, as
 I deliver it.
-Since this thought is about my lecture, it is my lecture that makes my thought present; and anything about me that makes the thought possible is rendered absent.
-But since the thought is also mine, we could say that the presence is mine, and the absence in turn.
-In other words, since the thought is mine and no one else's, we could the lecture makes the thought present to me *and no one else*.
+Since this thought is about my lecture, it is my lecture that makes my thought present; and rendered absent, then, is anything about me that makes the thought possible.
+But since the thought is also mine, we could say that its presence is mine, and my absence from it in turn.
+In other words, since the thought is mine and no one else's, the lecture makes the thought present to me *and no one else*.
 But this implies that whatever it is about me that makes the thought possible, is rendered absent to me *and no one else*.
 In still other words, the way I am absent from my thought is not the way I might be negated by it, or have vanished in it, or made invisible.
-It is rather the way I might be made visible by it, exposed, naked.
+It is rather the way I might be made visible by it, or exposed, or naked.
+Or as if I left my body bereft, rather than behind, in becoming *other* than body in my thought.

+- Introduce possibility here, in abstract form.
+The body that makes my openness possible is present in a world that includes me, but as if it excluded me, since this exclusion is what makes me *open* to the world rather than simply in the world. were without me,

+But to make this suggestion still more concrete, I want to return to the open jar that prompted my I started with, in my wonder about the word "open".
+For if the jar could know it was open, perhaps the absence of its lid would be present to it, in a feeling of exposure, where it no longer knew whether its inside were still inside, or now outside.

+could think of this as the price the body pays for what it makes possible: for I can only be *other* than body, on this account, not by leaving the body behind, but instead by leaving it bereft.

+might think of this as the price the body pays for what it makes possible: for to be *other* than body, on this answer, is not to leave the body behind, but instead to leave it bereft.

 - Bring up jar and podium stuff, then selfhood.
+- Exposure the price of openness.

 - Ground for openness needs to be found.
 - Find clothes for a body, self for soul.